ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Readers are expected to be familiar with the terms and concepts described in  {{I-D.ietf-ace-oauth-authz}} and {{RFC8152}}, such as Authorization Server (AS) and Resource Server (RS).

+This document refers also to the following terminology.

+* Transport profile, to indicate a profile of ACE as per Section 5.6.4.3 of {{I-D.ietf-ace-oauth-authz}}.
+That is, a transport profile specifies the communication protocol and communication security protocol between an ACE Client and Resource Server, as well as proof-of-possession methods, if it supports proof-of-possession access tokens.
+Tranport profiles of ACE include, for instance, {{I-D.ietf-ace-oscore-profile}}, {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-mqtt-tls-profile}}.

+* Application profile, to indicate a profile of ACE that defines how applications enforce and use supporting security services they require.
+These services include, for instance, provisioning, revocation and (re-)distribution of keying material.
+An application profile may define specific procedures and message formats.

 # Overview